cloudevents/spec/cloudevents/extensions/deprecation.md

 Consumers SHOULD use the `deprecation` and `deprecationfrom` attributes to monitor the lifecycle of events they rely on.
-If `deprecationsunset` has been reached, consumers SHOULD consider switching to the recommended replacement, as events may no longer be supported.
+If `deprecationsunset` has been reached, consumers SHOULD consider switching to the RECOMMENDED replacement, as events MAY no longer be supported.

 If an event is received after the `deprecationsunset` timestamp, consumers SHOULD choose to stop processing such events, especially if unsupported events